UPPMAX/programming_formalisms/docs/continuous_integration/README.md

 An try-out of the analysis of the data|`src/learners` An analysis of the data               |`src/weather`

-When uploading your code, check the results of the CI scripts regularily:
+When uploading your code, check the results of the CI scripts regularly:

 - Go to the learners' project
 - Click on the 'Actions' tab